 HA is an antigenic glycoprotein found on the surface of the influenza A virus that is responsible for binding of the virus to receptors on a cell that is being infected.
 Following receptor binding, the influenza A virus can enter the cell via endocytosis and membrane fusion.
 H5 HA is associated with the pathogenicity of the deadly H5N1 avian influenza A virus because it readily undergoes proteolytic cleavage into an active form that is necessary for viral entry into cells.
 As a result, HA is an important target for drug and vaccine development.

 Material Provided:

-Each vial of NR-2740 contains lyophilized (0.2 mL containing 0.02% sodium azide and 0.01% gentamycin) mouse ascites fluid.
+Each vial of NR-2733 contains lyophilized (1.0 mL) mouse ascites fluid.
+Sodium azide (0.02%) and gentamycin (0.01%) were added to NR-2733, lot 7497749.

 Packaging/Storage: